Chart Color Schemes

 Campbell features high concentrations of group households, with a higher-than-average median household size

 Family households account for 63.8% of all households, including 26.7% couples with children, 31.5% couples without children, and 5.0% single parent families.
-Non-family households constitute the remaining 36.2%, with lone person households at 29.4% and group households comprising 6.7%.
-The median household size is 2.3 people, which is larger than the Australian Capital Territory average of 2.2.
+Non-family households make up the remaining 36.2%, with lone person households at 29.4% and group households comprising 6.7% of the total.
+The median household size is 2.3 people, larger than the Australian Capital Territory average of 2.2.

 Frequently Asked Questions - Households